JohannLai/gptcli/README.md

 For now, you can share your plugin with the community by submitting a pull request to add it to the list of community plugins. thanks! 👍

-## Customization, Build your own plugin in seconds
+## 🎨 Customization, Build your own plugin in seconds

 To create your own CLI plugin, you can fork [this template repository](https://github.com/JohannLai/gptcli-plugin-template) and customize it to suit your needs.
 You can test your plugin locally and then install it globally using gptcli.
 For more information on how to create your own plugin, [please refer to the template repository.](https://github.com/JohannLai/gptcli-plugin-template)

 > Don't forget to share your plugin with the community by submitting a pull request to add it to the list of community plugins.

-## License
+## 📜 License

 GPT CLI is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

-## Other Information
+## 📋 Other Information

-For more information on how to use GPT CLI, please refer to the [wiki](https://github.com/myusername/gpt-cli/wiki).
+For more information on how to use GPT CLI, please refer to the [official website](https://gptcli.com).

 ---

-_Build by GitHub & ChatGPT with love_
+💻 _Build by GitHub & ChatGPT with ❤️_